retropassdev/RetroPass/README.md

 ## Setup with LaunchBox

-LaunchBox is a preffered option, because it gives the best results when properly set up.
+LaunchBox is a preferred option, because it gives the best results when properly set up.
 Mainly, it has support for multiple title and gameplay screenshots.

 1. Setup and configure LaunchBox to work with RetroArch on PC, preferably directly on external storage.
 2. Download all images, descriptions and videos